 3 / Before you start the hike, download google maps for the Viñales Valley to your off-line maps.
 Also, save our map by clicking on the star.

-4 / The only difficult section is the first 200m as the path drops down to the valley floor – it’s a little steep so some careful footwork is required.
+4 / The only difficult walking section is the first 200m as the path drops down to the valley floor – it’s a little steep so some careful footwork is required.

 WHAT TO TAKE